The Perth Masters championship was inaugurated in 1971 by former World Champion Chuck Hay and his fellow directors of Perth Ice Rink.

 This has been a key element to the Masters success over the years.
 It has always been organised by past championship competitors and all from the City of Perth.
 Another vital part of the event is the quality of the ice and curling stones which Paul Martin, our Ice Technician, prepares for the World’s elite athletes.

-The Masters is played for annually by 32 teams in a triple knock out format with 8 teams qualifying for the quarter finals, semi final and the final on the Sunday.
+The Masters is played for annually in a triple knock out format with 8 teams qualifying for the quarter finals, semi final and the final on the Sunday.

 The City of Perth is regarded as being the “Curling Capital” of Scotland.
 Whilst a small City of 50,000 people, its curlers have made a big mark on the Curling World.
 Europe and Scotland’s first ever World Champion in 1967 was Chuck Hay and Scotland’s 2nd World Champion was David Smith in 1991 – both teams contained only Perth Curlers.
 Currently, Perth born Eve Muirhead – 2013 Ladies World Champion and four time World Junior Champion flies the flag for City of Perth curlers on the global stage.